 The Center for Climate Systems Research (CCSR) in the Earth Institute, Columbia University in New York invites applicants for an Associate Research Scientist appointment to develop and evaluate remote sensing techniques to infer properties of clouds and to study the interactions between clouds and aerosols.
 NASA’s Plankton Aerosol, Cloud, ocean Ecosystems (PACE) satellite is scheduled to be launched in 2024.

-- PhD in ocean or cryospheric science or related field and at least two years post-PhD relevant experience is required.
+- PhD in atmospheric science or related field and at least two years post-PhD relevant experience is required.

 - Strong mathematics and programming skills.

 - Expertise in atmospheric remote sensing is required.